 Classic route of gorgeous big lakes and countless options of little lakes north, and south if you want to chew off more.
 Easy access at access point # 1 and take out at # 29.

-Algonquin outfitter, Voyageur Quest, have both a guided trip and outfitted option with a shuttle
+Algonquin adventure company, Voyageur Quest, have both a guided trip and outfitted option with a shuttle

 Best North to south trip